Waiting for divorce from Akhilesh's SP: Rajbhar | Politics

 Rajbhar has on several occasions commented on Yadav, asking him to come out of his air-conditioned room and toil among the masses to win their support.

-The differences between the two leaders came out in the open after the defeat of SP candidates in the Rampur and Azamgarh bypolls last month.
+The differences between the two leaders came out in the open after the defeat of SP candidates in the Rampur and Azamgarh Lok Sabha bypolls last month.

 In an interview with the PTI recently, Rajbhar, an influential OBC leader, had made a strong case for the SP and BSP joining hands to take on the BJP in the 2024 general elections.